wuxxin/infra-shared/docs/credentials.md

 ### Single Container

-- `/etc/credstore` will be available as podman secrets
+- files from `/etc/credstore` will be available as podman secrets
 - Define in: `<instance>.container`

 ```ini